RobotOptimist/macivor/content/blog/betrayal-of-acquisition.md

 What will I do today?
 The reasonable thing that guarantees my income or the empty glory of turning it down for the principles.
 Obviously I should do the reasonable thing.
 I should accept the offer.
 I enter into a contract with them, but I can leave anytime.

 If only I could somehow shake the suspicion that they are seeking to trick me.
 It's ridiculous.
 What would they gain?
 By my own estimation, I'm too unimportant to care about.
-So, why would they expend effort to decieve me?
+So, why would they make an effort to decieve me?
 This is a manifestation of my distrust, but it's not logical.
 I perceive them as invaders so I want nothing to do with them.
 I am not one of them and I don't seek to be branded as one of them.
 I don't want to earn them a single dollar.

 But I must.
 I have a family and they need to eat.
 I'm the sole earner.
 I have to do this even though I hate it.